Refah Bank: Information technology

 Bank Refah established its first Data Processing department in early 1970s.
 The Data Processing department was equipped with a small IBM 370 Mainframe computer, which was mainly used for batch processing of deposit and mortgage accounts.
 The bank's IT department was later dissolved in 1976 and its staff were moved to the IT division of the Iranian Social Security Organization (ISSO).
-At the time Electronic Data Systems (EDS) was developing a social security application for ISSO and was also managing ISSO's data center.

 After the Iranian Revolution in 1978, the agreement with ISSO (and EDS) was terminated.
 Bank Refah stopped using ISSO data center and reverted to manual processing.
 All business units and bank branches were instructed to set up paper-based customer and account ledgers.

-A few years later in 1988, then CEO of the bank, Mohammad Hossein Kazemi Namin, purchased the first Personal Computer for the bank.
-He then hired a group of IT professionals and re-established the data processing division.
-A year later, he made a significant investment and purchased an IBM 4381 Mainframe computer from the United Kingdom.
-Since then, the bank's IT division has purchased, developed and implemented several small and large computers and software packages.
+A few years later in 1988, then CEO of the bank purchased the first Personal Computer for the bank.
 However, despite the efforts, its IT infrastructure and systems are well behind modern western and regional banks.
 Lack of skilled IT resources, unavailability of high speed data lines, insufficient investment, poor IT leadership and foreign sanctions have contributed to the slow progress of data processing in the Iranian banks and Bank Refah hasn't been an exception.

 In the spring of 2007, Bank Refah opened its first unmanned branch in Tehran with two ATM's and four information kiosks.
-This bank branch is located at Galoobandak in the vicinity of Tehran's Grand Bazaar.

-Bank Refah has installed over 500 Automated Teller Machines (ATM) across its branches in Tehran and other cities.
-The ATM network is connected to the Iranian Shetab network allowing customers to withdraw cash from any ATM in the country.